 The dispatcher then briefs the interpreter with what they know about the caller’s situation, then adds the caller to the line.
 The dispatcher then asks specific questions, which LanguageLine interprets for the caller.
 These include “What is your emergency?”
 “What is the address of your emergency?” or “Do you need an ambulance?”
-Later, they may give instructions to wait until police arrive or provide emergency medical instructions.
+Later, they may give instructions to wait until the police arrive or provide emergency medical instructions.

 Who Are 911 Interpreters and Why Are They Important?

 LanguageLine 911 interpreters are specialized linguists who undergo training to assist during high-stakes calls.
-Not only are they proficient in English and the target language; they also know related emergency and medical terminology.
+Not only are they proficient in English and the target language, they also know related emergency and medical terminology.
 They are subject-matter experts.
 Just as importantly, they have been trained to remain calm and accurately communicate in even the most stressful situations.

 911 interpretation is vital because our communities are becoming more diverse with each passing day.
 Already one in five U.S. residents speaks a language other than English at home.
 Over 25 million people living in the U.S. speak English “less than very well” – that’s more than 8 percent of the population.
 These individuals need and deserve support from dependable emergency services.

 The majority of local emergency call centers are working within tight budgets, so hiring in-house 911 interpreters is not a consideration.
-Most often, there is a significant need to outsource 911 interpretation to experienced and specially trained linguists.
+Most often, there is a significant need to outsource 911 interpretation to experienced and specially-trained linguists.

 It is in these instances that LanguageLine is proud to be an essential partner to public service agencies across North America.
-An interpreter can be the difference between life and death when someone calls for assistance, which is why the 20,000 interpreters in our network are among the best in the world.
+An interpreter can be the difference between life and death when someone calls for assistance, which is why the more than 20,000 interpreters in our network are among the best in the world.

 Our training for 911 interpreting is specific because these linguists need to adapt to specific challenges.
-On top of handling difficult, unpredictable situations, they also need to interpret without any visual perception, facial expressions, or body language in most cases.
-This is why it is essential to have comprehensive training and professional development for 911 emergency interpreters.
+On top of handling difficult, unpredictable situations, they also need to interpret without any visual perception, facial expressions, or body language

 LanguageLine also provides 911 interpreters with stress-reduction training and other support programs.
 We understand the stress level of this field is unusually high and offer resources that support our interpreters’ well-being.